 These findings suggest that XAI cannot be a replacement for RCTs, but rather is a compliment to observational studies in cases where RCTs are not feasible or practical.
 Analysis generated by XAI provides better initial insights similar to those of observational studies.
 Furthermore, XAI provides the outcome prediction score with a significance level of each feature via SHAP score.
 SHAP summary plot has an important advantage over observational studies.
 SHAP values provide a way to interpret the results of the AI model, giving a more nuanced understanding of how different factors contribute to the overall predictions made by the model.
 This information can help healthcare professionals and researchers to better understand the factors that are most strongly associated with poor outcomes in COVID-19 patients.
 Thus, our novel approach to use XAI model as supplementary to observational study is clearly beneficial.
-If the XAI model is properly validated with domain knowledge, then this XAI model can be used in clinical scenario.
-Our study
+If

 Figure 6.
-Local Interpretability using LIME on a discharged patient.
+Local interpretability using LIME on a discharged patient.
 (A) It shows the prediction probabilities of the class for a patient.
 Here, the patient is predicted to have 98% chances of discharge.
 (B) Right side of the central line indicates the impact of features on mortality.
 Left side of the central line indicates the impact of features on survival.
-(C) It presents feature-importance rank in this particular patient, where value 1 indicates that the feature is present, while value 0 indicates that the feature is absent demonstrates that a XAI model without external validation can prove to be equivalent or better than an observational study.
+(C) It presents feature-importance rank in this particular patient, where value 1 indicates that the feature is present, while value 0 indicates that the feature is absent.